w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-monitor-your-node.md

 used for Alertmanager.
 And make sure to select the "Prometheus AlertManager" in the last column.
 Then click "Import".

-You will end up having the follwing:
+You will end up having the following:

 ![grafana-am-4](../assets/guides/how-to-monitor/4-alert-manager.png)

 ### AlertManager Integration

-To let the Prometheus server be able to talk to the Alertmanger, we will need to add the following config in the `etc/prometheus/prometheus.yml`.
+To let the Prometheus server be able to talk to the AlertManager, we will need to add the following config in the `etc/prometheus/prometheus.yml`.

 ```